BellaDati/belladati-sdk-demo-web/README.md

 You can deploy this file into a servlet container of your choice (e.g. [Tomcat](http://tomcat.apache.org/)).

 By default, the demo will be available on `http://your-server-here.com/api-demo-web/`.
-Just click the big green button and log in!
+Just click the button and log in!